Mouse/Souris River Basin

-The Mouse River, or the Souris River as it is known in Canada, originates in southeast Saskatchewan near the city of Wayburn.
-From there, the Mouse River meanders 357 miles through North Dakota, entering near Sherwood, then flowing through Minot, to its southernmost point at Velva, North Dakota.
-From Velva, the Mouse turns back to the north and into Manitoba.
+The Mouse River, known as the Souris River in Canada, originates in southeastern Saskatchewan near the city of Weyburn.
+The river then flows approximately 357 miles through North Dakota.
+It enters the state near Sherwood, passes through the city of Minot, and reaches its southernmost point near Velva, North Dakota.
+From Velva, the river turns north and flows into the Canadian province of Manitoba.

-The topography in the basin is varied to include hilly terrain in the southwest, flat glacial lake plains in the east, and forested hills of the Turtle Mountains in the northeast.
+The basin includes a variety of landscapes.
+These include hilly terrain in the southwest, flat glacial lake plains in the east, and the forested hills of the Turtle Mountains in the northeast.

-The Mouse River basin drains nearly 23,600 square miles and has a long history of flooding.
-Some of the biggest floods on record happened in 1969, 1976, and 2011.
-The Mouse River flood of 2011 was the biggest flood event in recorded history by far.
+The Mouse River Basin drains nearly 23,600 square miles and has a long history of flooding.
+Major flood events occurred in 1969, 1976, and 2011.
+The 2011 flood was the largest flood event recorded in the basin’s history.

 Information